rss logo

 eyJ2ZXIiOiI4LjEuMiIsImFkciI6WyIxOTIuMTY4LjEuNjY6OTIwMCJdLCJmZ3IiOiJmYzdiZmFmMjNmODEzN2M1NmY4YTg1NGMxNTdjMWFkYTNiZDdiOGM4NTE4YTZhNmI3wWNiYzBkNzc0ZTRjNzc1Iiwia2V5Ijoib1ZBTkVJQUIxWVNBT0BiUWVsUVc6cEU1WXF3U1FTUENjcFFaZUJvTGtKdyJ0

-• From Firefox open http://X.X.X.X:5601 and paste enrollment token then click to Configure Elastic:
+• From Firefox, open http://X.X.X.X:5601, paste the enrollment token, and click Configure Elastic:

 Elastic 9 setup screen asking for enrollment token to configure the server.